adiyadav123/Discord-Bot-/README.md

 // For it's avatar
 client.user.setAvatar('URL or path');
 ```
-> And still if you are getting erorrs or not able to get ap keys so contact me on discord.
+> And still if you are getting erorrs or not able to get api keys so contact me on discord.
 ### Discord server url - https://discord.gg/hCpYyjDVGD
 >Thanks 💖